liups233/wordpress-smime-email-signing/README.md

 You can use the Email Send Test function in your SMTP plugin to test it.

 The options will be deleted automatically after uninstalling the plugin.

+## To-Do List
+[] Use WordPress salt function to make the password of the secret key safer.